prebid/prebid.github.io/prebid-server/features/pbs-privacy.md

 * TOC
 {:toc}

+## Prebid Server Activity Control Infrastructure

+Prebid Server supports a mechanism for Publisher control for overriding privacy-sensitive activities.
+See the [Activity Controls](/prebid-server/features/pbs-activitycontrols.html) for more information.

+Note that Activity Controls are currently not well integrated with other privacy features, but that will change as these features mature.

 ## Mobile 'Limit Ad Tracking' flag

 If PBS receives 'device.lmt' flag in the OpenRTB request, it does the following anonymization: